 6. Friday the 13th Patterns Repeat in the Calendar

 There is a calendrical method to the madness of Friday the 13th.
 Whenever a common year begins on a Thursday, the months of February, March, and November will have a Friday the 13th.
 This will happen 11 times in the 21st century.

 The February-March-November pattern repeats in a 28-year cycle.
-In the 21st century, the cycle began in 2009.
+In the 21st century, the period began in 2009.
 In 2015, 6 years later, Friday the 13th occurred in February, March, and November.
-This won't happen for 11 more years until 2026 and we'll have to wait again for 11 years until 2037 to see the February, March, and November trilogy.
+This won't happen for 11 more years until 2026, and we'll have to wait again for 11 years until 2037 to see the February, March, and November trilogy.

 This pattern will repeat itself starting 2043, 6 years after 2037.